Tagalog religion: Bathala: supreme god and the creator and conserver of all

 Bathala is among the five primordial deities in the Tagalog pantheon.
 It is believed that he lives in an abode called Kaluwalhatian, which is an ancient Tagalog people's version of heaven, known as the sky realms and the court of Bathala.
 Kaluwalhatian has no room for growing rice and forbids chasing of deer.
-Bathala resides here with other deities such as Amanikable, god of hunters and turbulent waters; Idiyanale, goddess of labor; Dimangan, god of good harvests; Lakapati, goddess of fertility; Ikapati, goddess of cultivated fields; Mapulon, god of seasons; Mayari, goddess of the moon; Tala, goddess of the stars; Hanan, goddess of morning; Dumakulem, god of mountains; Anitun Tabu, goddess of wind and rain; Anagolay, goddess of lost things; Apolaki, god of the sun; and Diyan Masalanta, goddess of love.
+Bathala resides here with other deities such as Amanikable, god of hunters and turbulent waters; Idiyanale, goddess of labor; Dimangan, god of good harvests; Lakapati, goddess of fertility; Ikapati, goddess of cultivated fields; Mapulon, god of seasons; Tala, goddess of the stars; Hanan, goddess of morning; Dumakulem, god of mountains; Anitun Tabu, goddess of wind and rain; Anagolay, goddess of lost things; and Diyan Masalanta, goddess of love.
 Minor deities who live in Kaluwalhatian include Liwayway, a dawn goddess; Tag-ani, a harvest goddess; Kidlat, a lightning god; and Hangin, a wind god.
 The abode Kaluwalhatian, however, is not to be associated as a place where ancestral spirits go to.
 The place where good ancestral spirits go to is located below the earth and is called Maca, while the place where evil ancestral spirits go to is called Kasamaan (or Kasanaan), which is also below the earth.
 Unlike Kasanaan, which is a 'village of grief and affliction', Maca is peaceful and filled with the joyous bounties good ancestral spirits deserve in the afterlife.
 Maca is ruled jointly by Bathala, who has the prowess to summon and order spirits from Maca (and Kasamaan) if he pleases, and Sitan while Kasamaan is ruled solely by a deity named Sitan, keeper of all souls and master of four evil deities, namely, Manggagaway, causer of diseases; Manisilat, destroyer of families; Mangkukulam, causer of fires; and Hukluban, causer of deaths.

 Francisco Demetrio, Gilda Cordero Fernando, and Fernando Nakpil Zialcita summarize a number of Tagalog beliefs regarding Bathala: The Tagalogs called their supreme god Bathala Maykapal or Lumikha (The Creator).
 An enormous being, he could not straighten up due to the lowness of the sky.
 And the sun burned brightly near him.
 One day, Bathala got a bolo and pierced one of the sun's eyes so that it could generate just enough heat to sustain life.
 At last, Bathala was able to straighten up and with his hands pushed the cooler sky to its present level.
 Bathala is also known as the grand conserver of the universe, the caretaker of things from whom all providence comes, hence the beautiful word 'bahala' or 'mabahala' meaning 'to care'.